-Fire District No. 1 of the Township of South Brunswick's Net Position is a useful indicator of the District's financial condition.
-At the end of 2017 the District's assets exceeded the liabilities by approximately \$2.81 million.
-The largest portion of Fire District No. 1 of the Township of South Brunswick's Net Position (77%) is its investment in capital assets.
+District's net position is a useful indicator of the District's financial condition.
+At the end of 2018, the District's liabilities exceeded its assets by approximately \$2.85 million.
+The largest portion of District's net position is its investment in capital assets.
 The District uses these assets to provide fire-fighting services to the community; consequently, these assets are not available for future spending.
+The District's investment in capital assets is reported net of related debt.
+Since the capital assets are not available to liquidate the debt, other sources must be utilized for the repayment of the debt.